-Samples were then transferred to the laboratory and immediately fixed in 10% buffered formalin before being placed in a cassette.
-Samples were embedded in paraffin and standard histological sections prepared (cut to 5 μm and stained with H&E).
+Samples were then transferred to the laboratory and immediately fixed in 10% buffered formalin before being placed into cassettes.
+Samples were embedded in paraffin and standard histological sections prepared (cut to 5 μm and stained with Harris H&E).

 Histological classification